pwilmart/ABRF_2020/README.md

 ![slide 10](images/Slide10.png)

 Git and Github are complicated topics that take some serious time and effort to learn.
 There are good reasons to make the time investment.
 Journal articles and data archives are not under your control and will get out of date.
 The content may also be behind paywalls and limit access.
 What if you had a protocol described in a previously published paper that has changed?
 How does the community find the updated protocol?
 The scientific paper is only part of the professional communication we need to do daily.
 The version control and sharing features of Github are great for lab protocols, tutorials, and meeting presentations.
 If you write scripts to do routine tasks, you can share them with the proteomics community.
-Data analysis skills are valuable, and the content you have at Github is a way to showcase your skills.
+Data analysis skills are valuable, and the content you have at Github showcases your skills.

 > A way to get around the locked down content at journals and data archives would be to create a Github repository that corresponds to the publication and its associated data archive.
 You can put the repo URL in the paper text (Methods or Acknowledgements) as a "for updated information about methods and protocols used in this paper see: _Github URL_".
 That URL could be added to the archive metadata.
 Maybe use first author and year as the repo name (something unique to the paper but not using the journal name).
 If you have to resubmit to a different journal, you may not be able to alter the data archive meta data.
 It might make sense for the first author (or last author) to have a Github account for this.
 Then you have a mechanism for corrections, addition of overlooked content (like sample keys for TMT experiments), and updated/improved protocols.